 What does a 360 action camera look like?

-Everyone knows what a GoPro and its many clones looks like; small, light, robust, but what about a 360 action camera?
-You’ll be pleased to know that all of the 360 action cameras out right now took a leaf from GoPro’s book and are equally small and light, with tripod mounts and various accessories.
+Everyone knows what a GoPro and its many clones looks like; small, light, robust – but what about a 360 action camera?
+You’ll be pleased to know that all of the 360 action cameras out right now are equally small and light, with tripod mounts and various accessories.
 One huge different is that you’ll find 2 large lenses on a 360 action cam instead of just one.
 Protection from the elements and impacts vary depending on the model you choose and what you intend to do with it, but there is something for everyone and for all budgets.

 Without further delay, let me take you through your options when hunting for a 360 action cam.
 I’ve tried to cover all of the bases and be as varied as possible; there are cheaper options and more expensive ones ones too, but obviously the pricier devices will offer the best quality video and more impressive action cam credentials.
 My minimum criteria for including a camera on this list is as follows: must shoot 360 video, must have some type of water and shock resistance and must have a standard tripod mount.